 Japan represents a major economy worldwide, having the third largest GDP by nominal in the world and the fourth largest by purchasing power parity (PPP).
-It is the world's second-largest developed economy.
+It is the world’s second-largest developed economy.
 Japan is a member of both the G7 and G20.
-According to the World Bank, the country's per capita GDP (PPP) was at $40,193 (2020).
-This is the reason why investors are interested in setting up a company in Japan
+According to the World Bank, the country’s per capita GDP (PPP) was at $40,193 (2020).
+This is the reason why investors are interested in setting up a company in Japan.
+In this article, we present you with the average business start-up costs in Japan.

 Starting a business in Japan implies several steps, however, there are also the business start-up costs which need to be considered when undergoing such a procedure.